Northwestern Wildcats Logo

 Northwestern Wildcats LogoNorthwestern Wildcats Logo PNG

-The Northwestern Wildcats logo demonstrates the close connection between the team and the institution for which it plays.
+The Northwestern Wildcats logo demonstrates the close connection between the team and the institution it represents.
 The elements of the logo read sharpness and pressure, the ability to work cohesively toward a common goal.

 Northwestern Wildcats: Brand overview